-(i) to conserve fish and wildlife populations and habitats in their natural diversity including, but not limited to, waterfowl, raptors and other migratory birds, furbearers, moose, caribou (including participation in coordinated ecological studies and management of the Chisana caribou herd), salmon and Dolly Varden;
+(i) to conserve fish and wildlife populations and habitats in their natural diversity including, but not limited to, waterfowl, raptors and other migratory birds, furbearers, moose caribou (including participation in coordinated ecological studies and management of the Chisana caribou herd), salmon and Dolly Varden;

-(ii) to fulfill the international treaty obligations of the United States with respect to fish and wildlife and their habitats;
+(ii) to fulfill the international treaty obligations of the

-(iii) to provide, in a manner consistent with the purposes set forth in subparagraphs (i) and (ii), the opportunity for continued subsistence uses by local residents;
+States with respect to fish and wildlife and their habitats; (iii) to provide, in a manner consistent with the purposes set forth in subparagraphs (i) and (ii), the opportunity for continued; subsistence uses by local residents;

-(iv) to ensure, to the maximum extent practicable and in a manner consistent with the purposes set forth in paragraph (i), water quality and necessary water quantity within the refuge; and
+(iv) to ensure, to the maximum extent practicable and in a manner consistent with the purposes set forth in paragraph (1)J water quality and necessary water quantity within the refuge; and and (ii), opportunities for interpretation and environmental education, particularly in conjunction with any adjacent State visitor facilities.

-(v) to provide, in a manner consistent with oparagraphs (i) and (ii), opportunities for erpretation and environmental education, subparagraphs interpretation particularly in conjunction with any adjacent State visitor facilities.
+(v) to provide, in a manner consistent with subparagraphs (i)

-(9) YUKON FLATS NATIONAL WILDLIFE REFUGE.-(A) The Yukon Flats National Wildlife Refuge shall consist of approximately eight million six hundred and thirty thousand acres of public lands as generally depicted on the map entitled "Yukon Flats National Wildlife Refuge", dated July 1980.
+(9) YUKON FLATS NATIONAL WILDLIFE REFUGE.- (A) The Yukon Flats National Wildlife Refuge shall consist of approximately eight million six hundred and thirty thousand acres of public lands as generally depicted on the map entitled "Yukon Flats National Wildlife Refuge", dated July 1980.